-A maximum of £85,000 will be placed within one bank account and institution with the exception of 'A' rated well known UK banks where Trustees have agreed that up to £85,000 can be invested into up to three accounts at a maximum of three institutions (i.e. a maximum of nine accounts across three A rated banks).
-This is because the first £85,000 of an investment is protected by the Financial Services Compensation Scheme.
+A maximum of £85,000 will be placed within one bank account and institution with the exception of 'A' rated well known UK banks where Trustees have agreed that up to £85,000 can be invested into up to three accounts at a maximum of three institutions (i.e. a maximum of nine accounts across three A-rated banks).
+This is because the first £85,000 of an investment is protected by the Financial Services Compensation Scheme, and risk is therefore considered appropriately mitigated.